top of page

 Dream

-When Ando says that the body for him is an "oneiric prison", he aims at a "purity exceeding function", and this purity comes very close to the logic or "function" that we encounter in dreams.
-Wittgenstein says about dream: "What impresses us in dream is not its causal connection, but rather the fact that it is like a story (...) whose rest remains in the dark."
-(7) It is this "part of the story" which is able to create its own logic independently of an overall linguistic structure.
+When Ando describes the body as an “oneiric prison,” he gestures toward a pursuit of “purity exceeding function”—a purity that closely resembles the peculiar logic, or quasi-functionality, at work in dreams.
+This affinity finds a striking parallel in Ludwig Wittgenstein, who writes of dreams: “What impresses us in a dream is not its causal connection, but rather the fact that it is like a story (…) whose rest remains in the dark” [7].
+It is precisely this partial, shadowed “story”—detached from a fully articulated linguistic structure—that is capable of generating its own internal logic.

-A German journalist once wrote that when walking through the Wittgenstein house, one has the impression of walking through the strange and dreamlike corridors of the films of Andrei Tarkovsky.
-For Ando as well as for Wittgenstein, the limitation of all expression to an internal structure that is at once complex and simple creates a feeling of purity that is not the one common in modern aesthetics, but rather reminiscent of the experience of dream.
+A German journalist once remarked that walking through the Wittgenstein House evokes the sensation of moving through the strange, dreamlike corridors of films by Andrei Tarkovsky.
+For Tadao Ando as much as for Wittgenstein, the deliberate restriction of expression to an internal structure that is at once austere and intricate produces a sense of purity.
+This purity diverges from that of modernist aesthetics; instead, it recalls the experiential density and inward coherence characteristic of dreams.

 Thorsten Botz-Bornstein